 Roshen is an entrepreneur and community leader with experience in strategy and operations for early-stage ventures.
 She is passionate about using business, technology, and design to make a materially positive impact on the world.
 Her experience spans everything from working on water purification technology and solar-powered bikes to studying private military companies to founding a chapter of Nourish International, a social venture focused on international development.
 Roshen was born in India, grew up mostly in Durham, and has a degree from Duke in Public Policy and Global Health.
 You can find her downing a donut at Monuts or just follow her @roshensethna.

-Nanda brings eight years of legal services, general management and start-up experience to his role as Innovations Adviser.
-His expertise includes the provision of intellectual property protection to new media content companies and scaling online social networks.
-Nanda has also devoted time to research efforts exploring alternate treatment methods for neuromuscular and developmental disorders.
-His current areas of interest include the legal implications of 3D printing and the application of mobile technology to serve people at the base of the pyramid.
-Nanda holds a degree in Law and Business from the University of Warwick, U.K., and is based in Chapel Hill.
+Nanda brings eight years of start-up leadership, senior management and legal services experience to his role as Innovations Adviser.
+His expertise includes the provision of digital content monetization, intellectual property protection, and user-base scaling services to new media companies and online social networks.
+His areas of interest include the development of tools and methods to improve organizational communication and workflow as well as the application of mobile technology to serve people at the base of the pyramid.
+Nanda is currently an Asia Pacific Scholar at Berkeley Law where he is completing an LL.M. in Law and Technology.
+He holds a joint degree in Law and Business from the University of Warwick, U.K., and is primarily based in Chapel Hill.

 John-Paul served as Replication and Scaling Manager for Bull City Forward in Durham and Manager of Small Business and Entrepreneurship for the Greensboro Partnership.
 He helped launch Queen City Forward in Charlotte and spearhead the Piedmont Triad’s first Startup Weekend.
 He served on the NC Institute for Emerging Issues Co-Working Task Force, contributes to the NC Fourth Sector Cluster Initiative, and supported the NC Entrepreneurship Summit.
 John-Paul has served as a Trustee to Forward Communities and is a member of Leadership North Carolina.